 Visit Gangga Island, Indonesia

-Gangga is part of the Sangihe Islands, some of which still unexplored or inhabited, distributed between the Celebes and the Philippines.
+Gangga is part of the Sangihe Islands, some of which are still unexplored or inhabited, distributed between the Celebes and the Philippines.

 It is home to two small villages called Gangga Satu and Gangga Dua, inhabited by Bajau fishermen.